AJStolp/AJStolp/README.md

 # Anthony Stolp

-👋 Hi there!
+👋 Hello!
 I'm Anthony Stolp, a passionate software engineer with a focus on building responsive and accessible web applications using React and TypeScript, and other frontend frameworks.
 I'm committed to creating digital experiences that are inclusive and user-friendly.

 I believe in the power of technology to bridge gaps and create a more inclusive digital world.